womanonrails/womanonrails.com/_i18n/en/_posts/2019-07-03-functional-programming-ruby.md

  => (2 3 4)
 ```

-If you read my article about <a href="{{ site.baseurl }}/elixir-pattern-matching" title="Elixir - How to fit into the pattern?">Elixir basics</a> you can compare `car` and `cdr` methods to `head` and `tail` in Elixir. `car` will always return first element of the list and `cdr` will return list without first element.
+If you read my article about [Elixir basics]({{site.baseurl}}/elixir-pattern-matching "Elixir - How to fit into the pattern?") you can compare `car` and `cdr` methods to `head` and `tail` in Elixir. `car` will always return first element of the list and `cdr` will return list without first element.
 Let's prepare a Ruby array to behave like Lisp lists.

 ```ruby
 car, cdr = [1,[2,[3]]]